rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

 Through code review and APK analysis, students will gain practical skills that are critical for a mobile/Android application security assessment, which echoes the lecture's focus on mobile security.

-## Help CookieMcCount eat 1 Million cookies
+## Help CookieMcCount eat cookies!
 The primary objective of this exercise is to provide students with practical exposure to various aspects of Android application security.
 This includes areas such as static analysis, dynamic analysis, and APK verification.

 The exercise revolves around the investigation of a sample APK file of a game, `CookieMcCount`, which tracks the number of cookies a player "eats".
 You are tasked with understanding the inner workings of the game through reverse engineering, APK analysis, and manifest examination in Android Studio.
 The ultimate goal is to uncover hidden values -- _CODES_ --  related to the game's mechanics.